-Considering a move to the Tar Heel State?
-You’re probably wondering about the cost of living in North Carolina and whether it’s an affordable state.
+If you’re considering a move to North Carolina, you’re probably wondering about the cost of living in the Tar Heel State.
 North Carolina’s state income taxes operate on a flat rate, meaning everyone pays an identical percentage.
-We go over other major considerations, like median home values and rent, food prices and more.
+But cost of living isn’t all about taxes: We’ll also go over other major considerations, like median home values and rent, food prices and more.

 Housing Costs in North Carolina

 According to NeighborhoodScout, the median home value in North Carolina is $174,380.
 That means there are plenty of home buying deals to be had there.
 In larger cities like Charlotte and Raleigh, though, the median home value is higher at $208,791 and $282,237, respectively.

 NeighborhoodScout data also indicates that more than 63% of North Carolina residents are homeowners.
 The report also shows that the majority of these homes are three bedroom, single-family residences.
 North Carolina homes also seem to be appreciating overall, as NeighborhoodScout again shows that from 2017 to 2018, home values increased by 7.5%.
 To see how much a mortgage may cost you in your town, take a look at our North Carolina mortgage calculator.

 Rent in North Carolina is generally more affordable than the national median.
 2019 data from Apartment List has the state’s median two bedroom rent at $907, which is $268 less than the $1,175 U.S. median.
 The same goes for studios, one bedrooms and three bedrooms.

 On a city to city basis, these medians can vary wildly.
 Charlotte has a $1,130 median two bedroom rent, while Matthews sits at $1,376.
 Fayetteville holds a low $769 median two bedroom rent.